By Mary Petiet

 Strong mentorship can be found behind most success stories, and the Cape Cod Regional STEM Network seeks mentors now to be a part of the program’s continued success.
 Mentorship can build two careers: that of the mentee learning how to work as a scientist, and that of the mentor, elaborating upon career skills.
 "Serving as a mentor in the 4C’s STEM program was a very rewarding experience.
 STEM fields, understandably, value and prioritize technical skills.
 Mentorship is an excellent opportunity to develop soft skills and interpersonal relationships that are integral to a successful career," said Chris O’Brien, also of Dative // Creative Web Solutions.

+In 2021 the program went virtual, using a new platform that makes it easy for mentor and mentee to sign up and connect.
 Mentors of any age in any of the STEM fields are encouraged to sign up.
 “This is a great way to help students and a great way to give back,” Burger said.
+Go to: https://capecod.firsthand.co and click on "Give Advice".

 By Mary Petiet